Password management frequently asked questions

 A: Yes.
 Password writeback enforces password age, history, complexity, filters, and any other restriction you might put in place on passwords in your local domain.

 Q: Is password writeback secure?
 How can I be sure I won’t get hacked?

 A: Yes, password writeback is secure.
-To read more about the four layers of security implemented by the password writeback service, check out the Password writeback security model section in the Password writeback overview article.
+To read more about the multiple layers of security implemented by the password writeback service, check out the Password writeback security section in the Password writeback overview article.